University of Goroka

-University of Goroka is a university in the Eastern Highlands Province of Papua New Guinea.
-It provides teaching in three schools (Education, Science & Technology, and Humanities) and in three institutes (Postgraduate Studies, Technical Vocational Education & Training and Distance & Flexible Learning).
+University of Goroka (UOG) is a university in the Eastern Highlands Province of Papua New Guinea.
+It provides teaching in four schools (Postgraduate Studies, Education, Science & Technology, and Humanities) and in two institutes (Technical Vocational Education & Training and Distance & Flexible Learning).
 The university also runs a consulting arm, 'UniGor Consultancy Limited', with projects of nearly 7 million kina.

-The current vice chancellor is Professor Musawe Sinebare.
-The pro vice-chancellors are Mr. Donald Gumbis and Dr.Sam Najike.
+The Vice Chancellor is Dr. Teng Waninga.
+The Pro Vice-Chancellors are Dr. Matthew Landu and Dr. Stephen Potek.

 History

 The university was originally established in 1965 as a primary teachers' college.
 In 1967, it became a secondary teachers' college, and in 1992, a campus of the University of Papua New Guinea.
 In January 1997, the campus was independently established as the University of Goroka.